RIBTAS007/namaste-react/episode 04: Talk is cheap, show me the code/Readme.md

+# Episode 04: Talk is cheap, show me the code!

+## Food ordering App

-The first this always is to plan.
+- The first this always is to plan.
 Then only start writing the code.

-Try to build the wireframe.
+- Try to build the wireframe.
 Think about the components
+- The following will be our general layout:
     - header
         - logo
         - nav Items
+        - about
     - Body
         - Search
         - restaurant container
         - restaurant card
+            - image
+            - rating
+            - price
+            - delivery time
     - footer
         - Copyright
         - Links
         - Address
         - Contact

+# CSS

-the inline styles will be an object.
+- the inline styles will be an object.

-style={{backgroundColor: "grey"}}
+- Eg: `style={{backgroundColor: "grey"}}`
+- The outer bracket denotes that its JS code, the inner bracket denotes that its a n object.

-This is same as writing:
+- This is same as writing:
+- ```
     const s ={
     backgroundColor: "grey"
     };

     style={s}
+    ```

+# Props

 props is a short form for properties.